 Before you head to trial, you will know all the evidence assembled against you.
 This process is known as discovery, and the state must release all evidence pertaining to the case, such as:

 Your criminal defense attorney will examine all the evidence and try to find mistakes in the state’s case.
 In some cases, the defense team will use medical professionals, forensic experts, and witnesses to solidify your case.

 No two cases are the same in the state.
 You need someone who will look at your specific facts and create a defense on your behalf.
 Attempted murder is a defendable crime in the state.
 Some of the most common defenses include:

 Without the proper defense, you could face the possibility of life in prison.
 For that reason, you need a qualified attorney to handle your criminal case.
-Alexander Smith-Johnson has the experience to take on state prosecutors and represent you in court.
+Darryl Smith has the experience to take on state prosecutors and represent you in court.

 When you are charged with attempted murder in Florida, you might be worried about your freedom, family, and reputation.
-Alexander Smith-Johnson is ready to handle your criminal case.
+Darryl Smith is ready to handle your criminal case.
 He has successfully represented attempted murder clients in the state.

 He will work to provide you with a defense as he helps to protect your constitutional rights.
 An attempted murder accusation is a serious allegation in Florida.
-If you are in this situation, make sure to schedule a consultation with Alexander Smith-Johnson’s Jacksonville office.
+If you are in this situation, make sure to schedule a consultation with Darryl Smith’s Jacksonville office.